Ian Gallagher: Character biography

 Due to Gerard Kearns' break to work on a film, Ian leaves in the first episode of the sixth series after suffering amnesia after being struck by a car.
 He is seen in episode two in a clip of him partying abroad and appears on webcam in later episodes.
 He returns in the seventh episode; this features the debut of Danny, a deaf teenager whom Ian unwittingly transports back to the UK in the boot of his car.
 Ian now lives in the house of Danny's deceased grandfather, which was leased to him by Danny's aunt, Pegg, in gratitude for looking after him.
 Danny and Pegg later move to Spain.

-In Series 7 in 2010, it appears Ian has remained at Danny's old address and has accepted Micky as a tenant.
+In Series 7 in 2010, it appears Ian has remained at Danny's old address and has accepted Mickey as a tenant.
 Ian supports Carl's girlfriend, Maxine, when she decides to have an abortion and break up with Carl.
-Maxine moves in with Ian and Micky.
+Maxine moves in with Ian and Mickey.
 The situation becomes complicated when Maxine asks Ian to pose as her boyfriend to impress her parents.
 Ian and Maxine begin to develop feelings for each other and have sex.
-Micky sees them and tries to convince Ian he should not be with a woman, but Ian says the labels don't matter, he wants to be with Maxine.
-This leads to a major falling out with Micky, who feels betrayed.
-Micky tells Carl, who then beats up Ian in the toilets at The Jockey.
+Mickey sees them and tries to convince Ian he should not be with a woman, but Ian says the labels don't matter, he wants to be with Maxine.
+This leads to a major falling out with Mickey, who feels betrayed.
+Mickey tells Carl, who then beats up Ian in the toilets at The Jockey.
 In spite of the remaining tensions, Ian and Maxine become a couple.